 You don't need any special equipment to do this!
 Just cross the outstretched, slightly open fingers of one hand over the outstretched, slightly open fingers of the other.
+(You may find this easiest to do with your palms facing up.)
 Then, with your back to the Sun, look at your hands’ shadow on the ground.
 The little spaces between your fingers will project a grid of small images on the ground.
-During the partial phases of the solar eclipse, these images will reveal the Sun's crescent shape, as shown in the accompanying photo.
+During the partial phases of a solar eclipse, these images will reveal the Sun's crescent shape, as shown in the accompanying photo.
+During the annular phase of an annular solar eclipse, the projected images will be little rings.

-If your observing site has trees, look at the shadows of leaves on the ground.
-During the partial solar eclipse, the tiny spaces between the leaves will act as pinhole projectors, dappling the ground with images of the crescent Sun!
+If your observing site has leafy trees, look at the shadows of leaves on the ground.
+During a partial solar eclipse, the tiny spaces between the leaves will act as pinhole projectors, dappling the ground with images of the crescent Sun (or images of the ring-shaped Sun during the annular phase of an annular eclipse)!

 You can also use a telescope or binoculars to project images of the partially eclipsed Sun onto a surface for convenient viewing.
 This is called optical projection, because it involves optics (that is, lenses and/or mirrors).
 Compared with pinhole projection, optical projection generally provides bigger, brighter, sharper images.
 But because passing bright sunlight through binoculars or a telescope can damage the device, and because of the danger that someone might look at the Sun through the device and injure their eyes, you should not attempt optical projection unless you are an experienced astronomical observer, are using your own equipment, and can remain with your equipment at all times to supervise its use.
 For two other approaches to optical projection, see "The Sun Funnel" and "The Sunspotter & Solarscope" below.